Jul 05, 2025

 • This means students must have coverage for the entire year (see coverage periods).

-• To be eligible for enrollment, you must provide evidence of coverage for the Fall and Spring semesters (at the minimum).
+• To be eligible for enrollment, you must provide evidence of coverage for the full Fall and/or Spring semesters (at the minimum).

 Can ISS, Admissions, or other university personnel help me select an insurance provider?